Jkettler/cirrus_music/README.md

 ## Usage

-`./msearch [-ln] init` - Wait for ETL into from sources and build indexes.
+`./msearch [-ln] init` - Wait for Extract, Translate, Load from sources and build indexes.
-I recommend running this with the `-n` (noisy) option at first so you see info about what's going on, and with `-l` (use local sources) since I have copies of the data in the project anyway (for better or worse).
+I recommend running with the `-n` (noisy) option at first so you see info/timers, and with `-l` (use local sources) since I have copies of the data in the project anyway (for better or worse).

 `./msearch search` - Enter a Read, Evaluate, Print, Loop where you can search artist names.
-Type exit() or ctrl-C to stop
+Type `exit()` to quit.

-`./msearch` or `./msearch -h` will show you:
+`./msearch` (no args) or `./msearch -h` will show you:

 ```